pronouncedzone/painting-resource-pack-template/README.md

-# painting-resource-pack-template
-Resource pack template for Conquest Reforged's custom paintings slots
+Resource pack template to make it easier for people to use Conquest Reforged's custom paintings slots